 It’s easy to set up your free account.
 Just go to OfficeSpace.com and click on the Sign up button on the top right of the page.
-Need more information on all the great services available to you?
-Visit our “For Real Estate Pros” section and learn about all the tools and services available to anyone in the professional side of commercial real estate.
-(To set up an OfficeSpace.com account you can use your LinkedIn login information or sign up manually.)
+To set up an OfficeSpace.com account you can use your LinkedIn login information or sign up manually.

 We are a nationwide platform and have current listing information for all markets.

 If a space has already been claimed by another party, you may not be able to claim the listing.
-If you are a broker and you have been awarded the listing or are the landlord, please contact us at firstname.lastname@example.org to make the change for you.
+If you are a broker and you have been awarded the listing or are the landlord, please contact us at (800) 560-3544 or email@example.com – we’ll help make the change for you.

-Login to your account and visit the For Real Estate Pros menu, this will take you to your Broker Tool Box.
+Login to your account and visit the For Real Estate Pros menu.
 From here you can update and edit listings under the Buildings tab.